AlexvZyl/AlexvZyl/README.md

 &nbsp;

 - I have a Master's degree in radar engineering and machine learning.
-- I have written production haskell.
+- I have written haskell that is running in production for ABSA bank.

 &nbsp;